harveyff/slate/source/index.html.md

 type | int | chain type
 fullname |string| asset fullname active | int |
-basePrecision | int |  On ByteTrade blockchain, 1 BTC will be represented as an integer of 1000000000000000000 transferPrecision | int | On ByteTrade blockchain, when transferring, after the amount of transfer is converted to an integer on the chain, and the last 8 bits (basePrecision-transferPrecision) are 0, so need to transfer at least a multiple of 100000000 externalPrecision | int | On BTC blockchain, the minimum unit is 0.00000001 fee | string | withdraw fee, only valid for BTC limits | object |
+basePrecision | int |  On BloxXwop blockchain, 1 BTC will be represented as an integer of 1000000000000000000 transferPrecision | int | On BloxXwop blockchain, when transferring, after the amount of transfer is converted to an integer on the chain, and the last 8 bits (basePrecision-transferPrecision) are 0, so need to transfer at least a multiple of 100000000 externalPrecision | int | On BTC blockchain, the minimum unit is 0.00000001 fee | string | withdraw fee, only valid for BTC limits | object |